Give your AI coding agent direct access to evaluation tools.

 | pdfhell_run | Run the pdfhell adversarial-PDF benchmark against a vision model.
 Returns pass rate, Wilson CI, per-trap breakdown, suite hash. | yes |

-| eval_audit_pack | Build a hash-chained audit ZIP from a pdfhell run — manifest with SHA-256s, every PDF, every answer key, run JSON, JUnit XML, README. | no |
+| eval_audit_pack | Build a self-verifying audit ZIP from a pdfhell run: SHA-256 file manifest, every PDF, every answer key, run JSON, JUnit XML, README.
+Anchor the manifest hash externally when deliberate rewriting is in scope. | no |

-| eval_faithfulness | QAG-graded faithfulness — is a RAG output grounded in the retrieved context?
+| eval_faithfulness | QAG-graded faithfulness: is a RAG output grounded in the retrieved context?
 Returns score + threshold + reason. | yes |

-| eval_hallucination | QAG-graded hallucination detection — does an output contain content NOT in the context?
+| eval_hallucination | QAG-graded hallucination detection: does an output contain content NOT in the context?
 Score 1.0 = no hallucination. | yes |

-| eval_relevance | QAG-graded relevance — does the output actually address the user's question, or does it ramble? | yes |
+| eval_relevance | QAG-graded relevance: does the output actually address the user's question, or does it ramble? | yes |

 | eval_answer_accuracy | QAG-graded semantic equivalence vs ground truth.
 Useful when string match is too strict (paraphrased correct answers). | yes |

-| eval_context_precision | QAG-graded retrieval quality — is the retrieved context relevant to the question, or padded with noise?
+| eval_context_precision | QAG-graded retrieval quality: is the retrieved context relevant to the question, or padded with noise?
 Returns 0-1 plus per-chunk breakdown. | yes |

-| eval_context_recall | QAG-graded retrieval completeness — does the retrieved context contain everything needed to answer?
+| eval_context_recall | QAG-graded retrieval completeness: does the retrieved context contain everything needed to answer?
 Useful for finding silent retrieval gaps. | yes |

-| eval_tool_call_accuracy | Deterministic — checks whether an agent called the right tool with the right arguments.
+| eval_tool_call_accuracy | Deterministic: checks whether an agent called the right tool with the right arguments.
 No LLM judge needed; works without API keys. | no |

-| eval_pii_detection | Detect PII leakage in model output — emails, phones, SSNs, credit cards, HIPAA identifiers.
+| eval_pii_detection | Detect PII leakage in model output: emails, phones, SSNs, credit cards, HIPAA identifiers.
 Regex-only, no LLM judge, runs offline. | no |

 | eval_schema_compliance | Validate structured output against a JSON Schema.
 Catches missing fields, wrong types, extra keys.
 Useful for tool-calling agents. | no |

-| eval_toxicity | QAG-graded toxicity check — does the output contain harmful, hateful, or threatening content?
+| eval_toxicity | QAG-graded toxicity check: does the output contain harmful, hateful, or threatening content?
 Score 1.0 = clean. | yes |

-| eval_bias | QAG-graded bias detection — does the output reflect gender, racial, age, or other demographic bias?
+| eval_bias | QAG-graded bias detection: does the output reflect gender, racial, age, or other demographic bias?
 Score 1.0 = no detected bias. | yes |

-| eval_vqa_faithfulness | Visual QA faithfulness — given an image (path/URL/base64) and an answer, is the answer grounded in the image?
+| eval_vqa_faithfulness | Visual QA faithfulness: given an image (path/URL/base64) and an answer, is the answer grounded in the image?
 Image-grounded QAG decomposition. | yes |

-| eval_document_grounding | Document-grounded QA scoring — multi-page image-grounded faithfulness for document AI workflows.
+| eval_document_grounding | Document-grounded QA scoring: multi-page image-grounded faithfulness for document AI workflows.
 Pairs naturally with pdfhell. | yes |

-| eval_g_eval | G-Eval — chain-of-thought rubric scoring against an arbitrary criterion string.
+| eval_g_eval | G-Eval: chain-of-thought rubric scoring against an arbitrary criterion string.
 The judge generates its own scoring steps before scoring. | yes |

 | eval_custom_rubric | Run a list of yes/no questions defined by you against the output, pinned for reproducibility.
 Useful when you want full control over what gets checked. | yes |

-| eval_compare_runs | Diff two saved eval-report JSONs — pass-rate delta, per-case regressions and improvements, McNemar p-value over paired cases.
+| eval_compare_runs | Diff two saved eval-report JSONs: pass-rate delta, per-case regressions and improvements, McNemar p-value over paired cases.
 The tool an agent calls when it just shipped a fix and wants to know if anything got worse. | no |

 | eval_generate_cases | Synthesise n test cases from arbitrary text (FAQs, docs, transcripts).
 Returns input/expected_output/context tuples ready for an EvalSuite.
 Useful when an agent is bootstrapping a fresh eval suite from a knowledge base. | yes |